upendootieno/mass-twitter-outh/README.md

 ## Job Scheduling
 All scripts that need to be run at specific times are run from cron jobs.

-The format for each cronjob is `cron-job #comment`.
+The format for each cronjob is `cron-job # comment`.
 For example, this cron job is for following an account;

-    python scripts/engagement.py --follow-account cl1973 TaraHer77162822
+    python scripts/engagement.py --follow-account cl1973 TaraHer77162822 # cl1973_TaraHer77162822

 After running the scheduled tasks, the cron job is deleted.